AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Characteristics

 \subsection{Pseudo-blackbody fits}

 We fit blackbody SEDs to AT2019cmw's ZTF, ATLAS, LT and \textit{Swift} photometry.
 Optical photometry of AT2019cmw was corrected for Galactic foreground extinction using $A_{\lambda}/E(B-V)$ values derived by \citet{schlafly_measuring_2011}, and \textit{Swift} UVOT UV photometry was corrected using $A_{\lambda}/E(B-V)$ values from Table 2 of \citet{code_empirical_1976}.
 All photometry was corrected using $E(B-V) = 0.0438$ mag as measured by \citet{schlafly_measuring_2011} at the location of the transient.
 Effective wavelengths for each observed filter were found using SVO filter profile service \citep{rodrigo_svo_2012, rodrigo_svo_2020}.
+Photometry was then corrected for time dilation and redshift effects.

 In order to determine the radius and temperature evolution of AT2019cmw, we then fit Planck function SEDs using the \textsc{SciPy} \textsc{curve\_fit} function to our photometry in 1 day intervals.
 We only consider days with observations in more than 3 photometric bands, as we are simultaneously fitting two free parameters.
 The luminosity at each epoch was then found using \(L = 4{\pi}R^{2}{\sigma}T^{4}\).